IT News

 Duo Implemented Restrictions on Authentications in OFAC-regulated Countries

 • To comply with U.S. regulations, Duo implemented a change in their company policy.
-Following May 5, 2022 Duo will begin blocking authentications from users whose IP address originates in a country or region subject to economic and trade sanctions by the U.S. Office of Foreign Assets Control (OFAC), including Cuba, North Korea, Iran, Sudan, Syria, and regions in Russia and Ukraine.
+On May 5, 2022, Duo began blocking authentications from users whose IP address originates in a country or region subject to economic and trade sanctions by the U.S. Office of Foreign Assets Control (OFAC), including Cuba, North Korea, Iran, Sudan, Syria, and regions in Russia and Ukraine.

 Access UM's Network via UMIT's Approved Remote Access Tools